Dropping or Withdrawing from Courses

 - Course fee charges will not be refunded.

 - University fee charges will not be refunded.

 - There are specific federal, state and institutional drop/withdrawal policies regarding tuition and fees, housing charges, refunds to scholarship/financial aid programs, and repayments, which result from withdrawal from enrollment.
-Consult the Office of Student Financial services for all particulars.
+Consult the Office of Student Financial Services for all particulars.

-- When dropping or withdrawing courses, there are two situations, which may require an immediate repayment of scholarship/financial aid funds:
+- When dropping or withdrawing courses, there are two situations, which may require immediate repayment of scholarship/financial aid funds:

 - If University charges are reduced because of dropping or withdrawing from courses, and it creates a credit balance in your student account, these funds may be used to repay previous scholarship/financial aid awarded programs.
 This will depend on the amount of the scholarship/financial aid and the date of the withdrawal.

 - If students withdraw completely from Saint Louis University they are no longer eligible to receive any scholarship/financial aid payments from that date forward.
 Federal Work-Study money earned before withdrawal will be paid.
 Students may not work on Federal Work-Study after withdrawing from the University.